Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 There are different literary devices on display and an unusual rhyme scheme, the poem starting off with full regular rhyming couplets in the first stanza before these start to crumble a little, reflecting the approach of the imminent storm.

-Rita Dove is a well known African American poet but is also a musician and trained singer, as well as novelist.
+Rita Dove is a well-known African American poet but is also a musician and trained singer, as well as a novelist.
 Pulitzer prize winner and academic, she has established her name over several decades, concentrating on history, social issues, the Black struggle and family relationships in her poetry.